Discography

 Release Date: 1999

 “Minneapolis based Casino Royale came up with an enjoyable and varied set of original funky grooves for their Mad Props To The Universe album.
-Every cut features John Keston skilfully utilizing all sorts of vintage keyboards to great effect, including plenty of electric piano.
+Every cut features John C.S.
+Keston skilfully utilizing all sorts of vintage keyboards to great effect, including plenty of electric piano.
 In the following clips he uses a Wurlitzer for the solo on Intro To Elmar(1), while the Rhodes is chosen to create the atmospheric opening to Sustainiac(2).” – Cool Keys

 Artist: Casino Royale